Note: This page has been updated after WearableZone’s extensive look at the Withings Steel HR. Read our in-depth review of the device here.

 Like the Withings Activite line, the Steel HR looks like an accessible form of luxury.
 It’s designed to place smart notifications and activity data in a small digital screen at the top of the watch, which you can navigate via a button on the side of the case.

 A dial at the bottom of the screen displays your daily activity progress on a 0-100% scale.
 The Steel HR is available in two versions: the 36mm with a black or white watch face, and the 40mm with a black watchface.
-Both versions have a black silicone strap, and we expect to see a greater range of straps after the watch is officially released.
+Both versions come with a black silicone strap, but there are also leather straps available for either size.

 Withings Steel HR Review: Features

-A waterproof device with smart notifications, heart rate tracking, sleep monitoring, and a lengthy battery life sounds like a smartwatch lover’s dream — but the Withings Steel HR hits those marks out of the park.
-We’ll see how the software fares once we get our hands on one (stay tuned for the full review), but the promised features are impressive.
+A waterproof device with smart notifications, heart rate tracking, sleep monitoring, and a lengthy battery life sounds like a smartwatch lover’s dream — but some of the features didn’t live up to their image.
+Read the full review for more details on the Steel HR’s overall performance.